Optimal day-ahead offering strategy for large producers based on market price response learning: Case study

+Regarding the deterministic approach, we can see how the expected profit decreases as the price flexibility level increases.
+This could be due to not taking uncertainty into account, as a point estimation maximization could lead to higher uncertainty (${\lambda_{t}}$) in the stochastic solution.
+However, more dispatched energy is obtained compared to the DCL approach.
+With the perfect information scenario, a higher profit is expected, but not far from the uncertain DCL approach.
+It is interesting to note that the CVaR of the risk-averse GENCO with the DCL approach is quite close to the one obtained in the perfect information case.

-By differentiating between levels of price flexibility, we can see how the expected profit increases as this flexibility does.
+By differentiating between levels of price flexibility within the DCL approach, we can see how the expected profit increases as this flexibility does.
 This is due to the offering price adjustments that the GENCO employs to modify the marginal price of the market.
-Starting from a marginal price of 43.19\euro/MWh when the GENCO makes offers at production cost, we can see an increment of the marginal price up to 44.42\euro/MWh where the flexibility is 15\% of the production costs.
+Starting from a marginal price of 96.74\euro/MWh when the GENCO makes offers at production cost, we can see an increment of the marginal price up to 99.42\euro/MWh where the flexibility is 15\% of the production costs.

 There are also differences regarding the risk aversion level.
-When the producer is risk-averse ($\chi = 1$), expected profits are slightly lower but the CVaR improves, as the marginal price does not increase as much as in the case where the producer is risk-neutral ($\chi = 0$).
-The opposite occurs with the dispatched energy: the risk-averse GENCO tries to ensure the production even if it is at a lower marginal price.
-Therefore, the expected dispatched energy for the risk-neutral GENCO is lower than the risk-averse one.
+When the producer is risk-averse ($\chi = 1$), expected profits are slightly lower, but the CVaR improves significantly, as the marginal price does not increase as much as in the case where the producer is risk-neutral ($\chi = 0$).
+The dispatched energy differences across flexibility and risk aversion levels are small, making us guess that the GENCO is more interested in modifying the marginal price than increasing its dispatched quantities.

-In relation to the block prices offered, significant differences appear when varying the price flexibility and risk aversion levels.
-For example, as the flexibility increases, the mean price offered for the first block decreases, while the price for the second block increases.
-This can be caused by the necessity of the producer of ensuring one dispatched block (the first one) and, on the other hand, increasing the price of the second block to leave the competence behind and increase the marginal price.
-The same behavior can be seen for the third block price.
-Regarding the differences between risk aversion levels, most of the time, the risk-averse and risk-neutral GENCOs follow the same strategy, but in the risk averse case, she tries not to increase (or decrease) the block price that much compared to the risk neutral one.
-However, the opposite behavior is observed for the price of the fourth block.
+Concerning the block prices offered, significant differences appear when varying the price flexibility and risk aversion levels.
+For example, as flexibility increases, the mean price offered for the fourth block increases in the risk-averse GENGO, while maintaining its value closer to its cost for the risk-neutral case, which could be due to the risk of getting blocks dispatched for a price lower than their costs.
+On the other hand, the price of the first, second, and third blocks increase independently of the risk-aversion level with a larger flexibility, but this increment is on a lower scale on the risk-averse GENCO.
+This fact can be caused by the need for the producer to get some blocks dispatched, and their preference for getting the blocks dispatched against increasing even more the marginal price.